apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

 ### Download Cordova

 Download the latest version of [Apache Cordova](http://www.apache.org/dist/cordova/) from http://www.apache.org/dist/cordova/.
-Click on the Download icon and select cordova-X.Y.Z-src.zip to download to your machine.
-The X, Y and Z represent the version number of Cordova, for example x.x.x.
+Click on the Download icon and select cordova-x.x.x-src.zip to download to your machine.
 The download includes the code for all of the Apache Cordova supported platforms.
 ### Extract Cordova

 To access the code, it needs to be extracted from the archive (.zip) file:

 1. Navigate to the folder where you downloaded the code.
-Find the cordova-X.Y.Z-src.zip file.
+Find the version-specific cordova-x.x.x-src.zip file.
-    __NOTE:__ The filenames change with each incremental version of Cordova.

 2. Using the Finder® app, double-click the file to extract.
-This creates a directory named `cordova-X.Y.Z`.
+This creates a directory named `cordova-x.x.x`.

 3. Expand this folder and locate the cordova-ios.zip file and double-click to extract it.